NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge_base/_index.md

 ---
 title: Knowledge base
-subtitle: 'In this knowledge base we keep track of articles, books and other publications that are relevant to learn more about algorithmic fairness. '
+subtitle: 'This knowledge base is a collection of readworthy articles, books and other publications from various disciplined.
+Each piece of writing has been summarized and reviewed by our team.'
 description: ''

 ---